To Current International Students

 If you have been infected

-Promptly report your diagnosis to your faculty or graduate school.
+Promptly report your diagnosis to your supervisor and faculty or graduate school.

 References and Related Links (External Websites)